mgmarlow/mgmarlow.com/words/2023-06-17-flymake-clippy.md

      ...)))
 ```

-This process runs the command `cargo clippy`, our linter, and pipes its output into the buffer `*clippy-flymake*` (named via the call to `generate-new-buffer`).
-While that process is active, several events are sent to the sentinel, invoking its respective lambda. `clippy-flymake` only cares about the `exit` or `signal` events, which are checked via `process-status`.
+This process runs the command `cargo clippy`, our linter, and pipes its output into the buffer `*flymake-clippy*` (named via the call to `generate-new-buffer`).
+While that process is active, several events are sent to the sentinel, invoking its respective lambda. `flymake-clippy` only cares about the `exit` or `signal` events, which are checked via `process-status`.
 All other events are ignored.

-The core of `clippy-flymake` lives in the rest of that lambda function:
+The core of `flymake-clippy` lives in the rest of that lambda function:

 ```elisp
 (lambda (proc _event)